-5.3 You must pay the rent and any other money owed to the council under this tenancy agreement.
+- 5.3 You must pay the rent and any other money owed to the Council under this tenancy agreement. - 5.4 Rent falls due on a Monday and it must be paid in advance.
+You may pay your rent weekly or for any longer period such as fortnightly, four-weekly or monthly.
+However, the Council will not consider that your rent account is in arrears if payment is made and received before close of business on the Friday in the week that it is due. - 5.5 You can pay your rent in any of the following ways: by direct debit, by standing order, by debit or credit card, by internet banking, by cheque, by cash payment and by PayPoint.
+The Council will charge you a fee for any payments made by credit card and the fee may change from time to time depending on what fee the Council is being charged by your credit card provider.

-- 5.4 Rent falls due on a Monday and it must be paid in advance.
-You may pay your rent weekly or for any longer period such as fortnightly, fourweekly or monthly. - 5.5 You can pay your rent in any of the following ways: by Direct Debit, by standing order, by debit or credit card, by internet banking, by cheque, by cash payment and by PayPoint.
-(For more information about payment methods please ask your housing officer).
+(For more information about payment methods and current credit card charges please ask your Housing Officer.)